realavocado/RealAvocado/README.md

 ### Hi there 👋!
 I'm Letian
-- I'm interested in full-stack development, database development and currently I'm focusing on cloud computing and DevOps.
+- I'm interested in full-stack development, database development and currently I'm focusing on AWS and DevOps.

 - Feel free to reach me through Email or Linkedin.
 I look forward to any form of collaboration and communication.